xcart/xcart-docs/_pages/kb_en/modules/usps/admin_experience.md

 order: 200
 published: true
 ---
-If U.S.P.S. delivery is set-up via Pitney Bowes services, a store admin can create shipments to get an order tracking number and shipping label to attach them to the order.
+If U.S.P.S. delivery is set up via Pitney Bowes services, a store admin can create shipments to get an order tracking number and shipping label to attach them to the order.

 First of all, a store admin should open the order details page (**Orders** -> **Orders list**) and locate the _USPS shipments_ tab there:

 ![adm-order-details.png]({{site.baseurl}}/attachments/ref_0TwynAXE/adm-order-details.png)

-The USPS shipments tab allows the store admin to specify the shipment details and, if required, to add extra shipping options:
+The USPS shipments tab allows the store admin to specify the shipment details and, if required, to add extra shipping options.

 ![adm-order-details-shipments.png]({{site.baseurl}}/attachments/ref_0TwynAXE/adm-order-details-shipments.png)

-1. **Create Shipment** section:
+**Create Shipment section**:

    * **Method name** : A name of a shipping method chosen for the order.
 The shipping method can be changed in the General info tab of the Order details page.